grafana/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

 ### Backwards Compatibility

-If both field (folder and folderUID/folderRef) are set, folder is ignored and the behavior of `folderRef`/`folderUID` is executed.
+If one of the new fields (`folderUID`/`folderRef`) is set, the legacy `folder` field is ignored and the behavior of `folderRef`/`folderUID` is executed.

+In all other cases, the operator behaves the same as in previous versions

 ```bash
 # first evolution